-Chapter 20: Web Macro Recorder with Macro Engine 6.1
+Chapter 20: Event-based Web Macro Recorder

-Fortify WebInspect, Fortify WebInspect Enterprise, and Fortify ScanCentral DAST include two Web Macro Recorder with Macro Engine 6.1 tools: one for login macros and one for workflow macros.
+Fortify WebInspect, Fortify WebInspect Enterprise, and Fortify ScanCentral DAST include two Event-based Web Macro Recorder tools: one for login macros and one for workflow macros.
 In this document, these two tools are referred to generally as "Web Macro Recorder" except for specific login-related and workflow-related content.